Legislative election leaves Venezuela in political standoff

 “Both the Guaidó interim government and the de facto Maduro regime have failed to deliver on their promises and produce results,” said Michael Shifter, president of the Washington-based Inter-American Dialogue.
 “The distrust is almost total, and with good reason.”

 Just 31% of Venezuelans eligible voters voted Sunday, according to Venezuelan electoral officials loyal to Maduro.
-Authorities said that his United Socialist Party of Venezuela and allied parties captured 67% of seats in the National Assembly.
+Authorities said that his United Socialist Party of Venezuela and allied parties captured more than 67% of votes for seats in the National Assembly.
 Turnout for the previous congressional election in 2015 was more than double that percentage.

 “The results of the election show a discouraged, tired people, the vast majority doing everything possible to survive,” Shifter said.